hiaslknopf/APFELmuS/README.md

         from lib import FileTranslator, Linearization
     ```

     If you want to read in data, you have to include `MicroDosimetry`.
-The other parts are optional and can be imported as needed.
+The other parts are optional and can be imported if some of their functions are needed.

 3. Make sure your data is already stored in the correct format.
 This means as an .MCA file with a linearization and some basic information attached.
-If not, use the `FileTranslator.py` to convert it.
-This step can be skipped for simulation data, it already is "calibrated"
+If this is not the case, use the `FileTranslator.py` to convert it.
+This step can be skipped for simulation data, it already is "calibrated" with an energy axis.
+APFELmuS can only read .MCA, .root and already analysed .csv files (`Output.csv_output()`)

-4. An analysis can now be started by creating a MicroDosimetry object, e.g. `campaign1 = MicroDosimetry()`
+4. An analysis can now be started by creating a MicroDosimetry object, e.g. `campaign1 = MicroDosimetry()`.
+This contains all the data of all spectra of one campaign.
+The user can create as many campaigns as they like in whichever way they like.
+Make up your own system to keep track of the data.

 5. Data can be read in using the read functions.
 There are two possibilities:
     - the `read_folder` method: `campaign1.read_folder('yourfolder/')`
     - the `read_file` method: `campaign1.read_file('yourfolder/yourfile.MCA')`

-    This fills the `measurements` dictionary associated with one campaign (attribute of the MicroDosimetry object) with `Measurement` objects, each containing one spectrum and the associated metainformation.<br>
+    This fills the `measurements` dictionary in the associated with one campaign (attribute of the MicroDosimetry object) with `Measurement` objects, each containing one spectrum and some associated metainformation.<br>

-    The user can now access this information via the filename of the datafile: `campaign1.measurements['yourfile']`.
-The data itself is stored as a pandas dataframe in `campaign1.measurements['testfile'].data`.
+    The user can now access this information via the filename of the original datafile: `campaign1.measurements['yourfile']`.
+The data itself is always stored as a pandas dataframe in `campaign1.measurements['testfile'].data`.
 The other attributes can be accessed similarly.<br>

 6. Operations can now performed on the Measurement objects.
-The content changes when the function is called, e.g: ``Spectrum.cutoff(campaign1.measurements['testfile'], channels=100)``.
+The content changes as soon as the function is called, e.g: `Spectrum.cutoff(campaign1.measurements['testfile'], channels=100)`.

     With some exceptions these functions have no return values.
 The general structure of a Measurement object does not change throughout, just the information attached.
 The original pulse height spectrum can always be retained, as it is stored in `campaign1.measurements['testfile'].original_data`.

-7. The analysis can be perform in whichever way the user pleases.
-Impossible operations result in an error message.
-The order of the manipulations is arbitrary within certain bounds: Have a look onto the workflow attached to get a feel for the operation.<br>
+7. The analysis can be performed in whichever way the user pleases.
+Impossible operations result in an error message (hopefully).
+The order of the manipulations is arbitrary within certain logical bounds.<br>

     A plot or csv output of the data is possible at any step.
+Either for a single spectrum or the whole campaign.
 For the Calibration and Linearization functions, it is also possible to view plots for verification.

 The idea behind this toolkit is to allow for a comprehensible analysis of microdosimetric data.
 The user can easily access the data and perform operations on it.
 The data is stored in a structured way and that be easily accessed.
 The user can write python scripts to analyze several measurement campaigns, simulations or datasets in a structured way.
 The output can be stored and further processed elsewhere.<br>

 In the end, maybe just have a look at the test scripts and templates and the comments in the source code.
 This toolkit is to be continuosly extended should the need for new methods arise.
-Critique and input is very welcome...
+Critique and input are very welcome...

 # Basic Workflow